jsmolka/blog/content/posts/horizons/index.md

 - **Something Wicked** is an upside down Starset logo

 ## Fin
 Puh, finally it's out of my system.
-This was a really hard post for me to write, especially considering my lacking vocabulary and knowledge in music theory and lyrical analysis.
-It wasn't a strength back in school and still isn't to this day.
+This was a really hard post for me to write, especially considering my lack of vocabulary and knowledge in music theory and lyrical analysis.
+Interpretation wasn't a strength back in school and still isn't to this day.
 At least there isn't a teacher to tell me how my opinion is wrong.
 But writing it gave me a whole new appreciation for the lyrics and their deeper meaning, something I'm grateful for.

 ---